GusMuche/homebridge-zipabox-accessory/README.md

 HomeKit update the status of your device when you reopen the Home APP.
 If you want to force a refresh you can use the optional parameter "refresh".
 You do not need this to keep the connection to the Box.
 The plugin will reconnect if need after a long time without connection.

+## Alarm - Security system

 ### Alarm configuration
 To configure an alarm, you must specify the UUID of the partition that you want to follow (not the device or sensor).
 Also the pin of the user logged in ist necessary to permit access to change the alarm (see next point).

 ### Pin missing for Alarm
 In case of missing PIN parameter for a Alarm accessory, the plugin send a log warning, change the type to "switch" and add an info in the name.

+### Select night or home status
+Homekit can return "Night" status or "Home" status for an "Perimeter only alarm".
+Zipato can only have one of the both.
+To choose if the homebridge should return Night or Home, the user has to select nightMode = true if the system has to return Night.
+Home mode is selected has default.